OutSystems/docs-support/src/licensing/detach-11.md

 For the new Application Server to accommodate your applications, you must first set up the server with the needed configurations, as if you were installing OutSystems, skipping the OutSystems installation itself.

 To do this, you will need to either decommission the OutSystems server, or get a database copy to use with the new server.
+The following instructions assume that there a 1 to 1 relationship between the number of old and new servers.
+While it is possible to increase the number of servers, that will require understanding the content of the tables being modified below and adapting the changes to add new entries instead.
+It is recommended to start the detach process with the desired number of servers configured in order to make this process easier.

 Do the following: